lnashier/fastly/docs/project.md

 ### API

-- [ ] Application should be a REST API.
+- [x] Application should be a REST API.
-- [ ] Application must accept a POST request with file contents in the payload and store it using the library.
+- [x] Application must accept a POST request with file contents in the payload and store it using the library.
 It may be convenient to return an identifier used for retrieval at a later time.
-- [ ] Application must accept a GET request with a file name/identifier and retrieve it using the library.
-The file contents must be returned in the response.
+- [x] Application must accept a GET request with a file name/identifier and retrieve it using the library.
+The file contents must be returned to the caller in the response.
-- [ ] Application should appropriately handle edge cases (return an error response) when a file does not exist or is not consistent.
+- [ ] Application should appropriately handle edge cases (return an error response)
+    - [x] When a key does not exist.
+    - [ ] Content is not consistent.
 - [ ] Application must have at least one test.